MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <pre>    y(t) = 1 - sqrt(2) e<sup>-t</sup> cos(4t - 45<sup>o</sup>)</pre>

 And when the continuous underdamped function is plotted, we can see how wildly the output swings.
 This hints at how unpredictable this output may be with a generalized algorithm such as the Cubic Spline Extrema.
 Remember that our algorithm has no knowledge of the equation that yielded the test data points.
-It only has the points themselves as input data.
+It only has the points themselves as input.

 ![](UnderdampedSecondOrderSystemWithEquation.png)

-The discrete input data for our fit "challenge" was created by evaluating the control system equation from t=0 to 3.5 seconds in 0.25s steps.
+The discrete input data for our fit "challenge" was created by evaluating the control system equation from t=0 to 3.5 seconds in 0.25 steps.
 The resulting 15 data points were plotted at https://www.symbolab.com/ and the highest degreee polynomial fit was plotted to show what the approximate extrema look like based upon those data points.
 ![](15_point_underdamped_polynomial_fit.png)